HuMingLab/SnapHiC/readme.md

 # SnapHiC: Single Nucleus Analysis Pipeline for Hi-C Data
 # (Latest updates: December 7th, 2020)
-## Identifying chomatin loops from single cell Hi-C data
+## Identifying chromatin loops from single cell Hi-C data
 ### 1. Installation
 You can download the singularity image of SnapHiC [here](http://renlab.sdsc.edu/abnousa/snapHiC/singularity_releases) to avoid installation.
 If you don't have access to singularity or prefer your own installation, please follow the following steps:
 1. Install python version >= 3.6